 Dye Easter eggs naturally for a fun kid-friendly science experiment

-Keep reading through this post to learn how you can use foods like red cabbage, turmeric, and beets to color easter eggs the natural way.
+Keep reading through this post to learn how to use foods like red cabbage, turmeric, and beets to color easter eggs naturally.

 This post contains affiliate links.
 See the full disclosure here.